-College & Career Readiness – The College & Career Readiness (CCR) Department offers programming for literacy education.
+Career & College Readiness – The College & Career Readiness (CCR) Department offers programming for literacy education.
 Literacy education includes Adult Basic Education (ABE), English as a Second Language (ESL), and Adult Secondary Education (ASE).
 Adult Secondary Education includes the Adult High School Diploma program and the High School Equivalency (HSE) Diploma program.
-For more information, please select the College & Career Readiness link from the Future Students drop-down menu.
+For more information, please select the Career & College Promise link from the Future Students drop-down menu.

 Credit Hour – Measurement of time spent academically for a course.
 1 credit hour is awarded for each 16 hours of “class work;” or each 32 hours of “experiential lab work;” or each 48 hours of “faculty directed laboratory work” or “clinical practice.”

 Curriculum Program – A curriculum program is an organized sequence of courses leading to an associate degree, a diploma, or a certificate.
 For a list of our curriculum programs, select the Educational Offerings link from the Future Students drop-down menu.

 Associate Degree – a planned program of study culminating an Associate in Applied Science (AAS, 64-76 total credit hours), Associate in Arts (AA, 64-65 total credit hours), or an Associate in Science (AS, 64-65 total credit hours).
 Typically takes 2 years to complete.
 For a list of our associate degrees, select the associate degree checkbox on the Educational Offerings page.